j0giwa/ComfyLoot/README.md

 ## Known Limitations

+- The Pickup detection relies on InventoryEvents, they are not 100% reliable, but other methods may break Dalamud guidelines.
 - The plugin relies on game memory structures; some updates may temporarily break compatibility.
 - API lookups fail if third-party endpoints are offline.